 ES (Eligibility Services): Process to determine eligibility for DDA services; requires application, face-to-face interview, and supporting documentation.

-ELP (Essential Lifestyle Planning): Planning process involving unique tools and techniques to gather individualized information used in development of a plan that is person-centered.
+ELP (Essential Lifestyle Planning): Planning process involving unique tools and techniques to gather individualized information used in development of a person-centered plan in support of a person's desired quality of life.

-Empower: To give power or authority to; enable or permit.
+Empower: To acknowledge power or authority to; enable or permit.

 FMS (Fiscal Management Service): Entity that assists Waiver participants who self-direct their services with financial responsibilities such as paying plan related bills, budget oversight, tax preparation, and monthly reports.